LeetCode: 1379. Find a Corresponding Node of a Binary Tree in a Clone of That Tree

 4. The getTargetCopy function with three parameters is the recursive helper function:

-• It first checks if the current node (root) is nullptr, which means it has reached the end of a branch in the cloned tree.
-In that case, it returns, indicating the search is unsuccessful for this branch.
+root) isnullptr, which means it has reached the end of a branch in the cloned tree.
+In that case, it returns, indicating the search is unsuccessful for this branch. - If the value of the current node (

-• If the value of the current node (root->val) matches the target value, it means the target node from the original tree has been found in the cloned tree.
-In this case, it sets the ans pointer to point to this node and returns.
-This effectively terminates the search.
+root->val) matches the target value, it means the target node from the original tree has been found in the cloned tree.
+In this case, it sets theanspointer to point to this node and returns.
+This effectively terminates the search. - If the current node's value does not match the target, it continues the search recursively by calling

 5. After the recursive search is complete, the main function returns the ans pointer, which now points to the node in the cloned tree that corresponds to the target node in the original tree.